 Today, the Campus Kitchen at UGA serves over 700 meals each month to older adults, their families, and aging service providers, as well as engage in community dinners and senior community gardens.

-Our Campus Kitchen partners with the Athens Community Council on Aging, UGArden, the Foodbank of Northeast Georgia, Trader Joe's on Epps Bridge, Athens Farmers Market, Collective Harvest, and UGA Foods and Nutrition to form the Athens Senior Hunger Coalition.
+Campus Kitchen partners with the Athens Community Council on Aging, UGArden, Trader Joe's on Epps Bridge, Athens Farmers Market, Collective Harvest, UGA Department of Crop and Soil Sciences, and UGA Foods and Nutrition Department in our everyday operations.
+Campus Kitchen is also a part of the Athens Senior Hunger Coalition.
 Learn more about our operations, donors and client base here.